Our senior students have access to education and training pathways best suited to their needs and to equip them as lifelong learners.

 VET subjects are an essential part of a VCAL program and provides Year 11 and 12 students with pathways to further training, apprenticeships and employment.

-Greater Shepparton Secondary College will continue the strong partnerships forged by the four high schools with both La Trobe University and GOTAFE, so students have greater access to senior pathways and courses.
+Greater Shepparton Secondary College has strong partnerships with both La Trobe University and GOTAFE, so students have greater access to senior pathways and courses.
 They can also access a seamless transition to tertiary education, without leaving Shepparton, if that is their choice.

 The College has extensive resources to help families with subject selection, careers counselling and post-school options.

-In addition, from the beginning of Term 1, 2020, senior secondary students will be provided with interactive online resources targeted to help them study and prepare for important examinations.
+In addition, from the beginning of Term 1, 2020, senior secondary students were provided with interactive online resources targeted to help them study and prepare for important examinations.

 For more information please read our pdf 2020 Senior Students Pathways Guide (2.47 MB)